 Multiple laws and regulations regulate what franchisors can and cannot do.
 Any lawyer you hire should already know and understand these laws.
 A complete and thorough evaluation of your case and consideration cannot occur without this knowledge.

 Because franchise disputes may have the potential of having far reaching system-wide implications, franchisors usually will spend substantial amounts of money and effort into fighting your franchise case.
 Trust your case to a law firm that has litigated with hundreds of franchisors.
-You may contact us at the California firm of Lagarias & Napell, LLP to find out how we can put our experience to work in your franchise case.
-The California lawyers at Lagarias & Napell, LLP handles franchise cases for franchisees throughout California and sometimes in other states.
+You may contact us at the California firm of Lagarias, Napell & Dillon, LLP to find out how we can put our experience to work in your franchise case.
+The California lawyers at Lagarias, Napell & Dillon, LLP handle franchise cases for franchisees throughout California and sometimes in other states.
 (Cases outside of California may require the association of local counsel licensed in the given state).
 For information on cases recently taken on by the firm, or if you would like to speak with us, please do not hesitate to contact us by email or by calling us at: 415 460-0100.How to Hire the Best Franchise Trial Lawyer for Your Case

 Before hiring an attorney for your franchise case, you may wish to find out: How long has the attorney been practicing law and how much experience in franchise cases do they have?
 How many franchise cases has the attorney taken to trial or arbitration hearing?

 Franchise cases often involve complex procedural and strategic issues that may be best handled by an attorney with specific franchise experience developed over years of practice.
 Peter Lagarias has over thirty five years’ experience and is a nationally recognized franchise law specialist who has tried and arbitrated many franchise cases to judgment or award.
-Bruce Napell has nearly twenty years experience handling cases for franchisees.
+Bruce Napell has over twenty years, and Bryan Dillon has over nineteen years experience handling cases for franchisees.